Froth Flotation

 Confirm Reagent Compatibility

-Need a full flotation circuit design?
+Need a flotation circuit review?

 Get Quote

-Maintenance Schedule
+Maintenance basis

 Flotation cells are mechanically simple.
 Most performance issues are process-related (reagent dosage, pH, grind size) rather than mechanical — operators should learn to read the froth.